 You have the right to:

-The data protection officer for Friends of Brighton & Hove Hospitals is:
+Data Protection for Friends of Brighton & Hove Hospitals is managed from the Friends office:

 Friends of Brighton & Hove Hospitals